Neotys-Labs/neoload-models/neoload-project/doc/v3/population.md

 # Population
-A Population is a group of virtual users.
+A Population is a group of Virtual Users.

 #### Available settings are: